shenae/intro_to_express_routes_birds/README.md

 - The endpoint `/birds/1` sends back the bird with `id: 1`, & so on for each bird ID
 - The endpoint `/birds/location/nyc` sends back all the birds from NYC, & so on for the other locations

+### Remember:
+- Use the project we worked on today as your reference for building out this birds project!
+But DO NOT copy and paste code!
+If you copy and paste you won't learn effectively.
+And we're all here to learn ✏️🎒

 ### Bonus:
 - Create a views folder, then create a home folder.
 The home `index.ejs` should display through endpoint `/` with whatever your homepage will be
 - Create an additional `index.ejs` that displays the results for the endpoint `/birds`